energyquantified/eq-python-client/docs/userguide/curve-events.rst

 Capturing messages and errors
 -----------------------------

-By default, messages from the server will be logged at info level.
+By default, the client logs messages from the server at ``INFO`` level.
 Override the default by setting a custom callback function with :py:meth:`eq.events.set_message_handler() <energyquantified.api.EventsAPI.set_message_handler>`.
-The custom function must take in one parameter; the server message which is a string.
+The callback function takes in one parameter: the server message, which is a string.

 .. code-block:: python

     def message_handler(message):
-        print(f"Message from server: {message}")
+        print("Message from server:", message)

     eq.events.set_message_handler(message_handler)

-Similarly, you can also override the callback for handling error messages with :py:meth:`eq.events.set_error_handler() <energyquantified.api.EventsAPI.set_error_handler>`:
+Similarly, you can override the callback for handling error messages with :py:meth:`eq.events.set_error_handler() <energyquantified.api.EventsAPI.set_error_handler>`:

 .. code-block:: python

     def error_message_handler(error):
-        print(f"Error occured: {error}")
+        print("Error occured:", error)

     eq.events.set_error_handler(error_message_handler)

-You can attach the handlers even before you connect:
+You can attach the handlers before you connect:

 .. code-block:: python